-However, different factors can be used to decide which players you’re matched with.
-Location and connection are usually the most important factors in order to reduce lag and improve connectivity.
+Different factors can be used to decide which players you’re matched with.
+Location and connection are usually prioritized in order to reduce lag and improve connectivity.

-Skill-based matchmaking does not necessarily discard factors like connection, but also puts emphasis on finding players similar to you in terms of skill level.
+Skill-based matchmaking does not discard factors like connection, but it also puts emphasis on matching players with those of a similar skill level.

-For example, in Call of Duty, the matchmaking algorithm is believed to take into account your stats, like time played, score per minute, and Kill/Death Ratio (KDR).
+For example, in Call of Duty, the matchmaking algorithm is believed to consider your statistics, like time played, score per minute, and Kill/Death Ratio (KDR).
 As a result, you’ll generally end up in matches with players who score similarly in these areas.

 This means that, in the majority of cases, lower-skilled players are matched with other lower-skilled players, and higher-skill players are matched with other high-skill players.

 We don’t know every game that uses skill-based matchmaking.
-A lot of developers like to keep their matchmaking systems under wraps for various reasons and rarely address them publicly.
+Developers tend to keep their matchmaking systems under wraps for various reasons and rarely address them publicly.

 Regardless, a host of the world’s most popular games definitely employ some level of skill-based matchmaking.
-These include Fortnite, Apex Legends, Call of Duty and its battle royale, Warzone.
+These include Fortnite, Apex Legends, Call of Duty and its Warzone battle royales.